Indian students arrive in Delhi from Ukraine, say followed Embassy advisory | Education

 - India

-Indian students, largely those studying medicine, hailing from Delhi to Gujarat on Tuesday night arrived here from Ukraine and said they were happy to be back in their home country amid escalating tensions between Russia and the eastern European country.
+Indian students, largely those studying medicine, hailing from Delhi to Gujarat who arrived here from Ukraine said they were happy to be back in their home country amid escalating tensions between Russia and the eastern European country.

-Most of the students, PTI spoke to soon after their arrival, said they followed the advisory issued by the Indian Embassy in Kyiv.
+Most of the students PTI spoke to soon after their arrival on Tuesday night said they followed the advisory issued by the Indian Embassy in Kyiv.

 ''There is nothing to panic there.
-I have just moved to India as the Indian Embassy asked us to leave the country temporarily given the evolving situation in Ukraine,'' he told PTI on phone soon after landing.
+I have just moved to India as the Indian Embassy asked us to leave the country temporarily given the evolving situation in Ukraine,'' he told PTI on phone.

 His family lives in Nangloi in Delhi.